-Client are seen by appointment Monday through Thursday.
-Fridays are used for administrative work.
-I schedule appointments in the morning, afternoon, and evening, and will work with you to find the most convenient time possible for you for us to meet.
+L. Kathryn Smith, LCSW, RPT sees clients Monday through Thursday.
+Lee Anne Dickerson, PsyD sees clients on Tuesdays and Thursdays.
+Susan Richardson, MS, LPC, NCC, sees clients Monday through Friday.
+Appointment times are available in the morning, afternoon, and early evening, and we will work with you to find the most convenient time possible for you for us to meet.

 What forms of payment do you accept?

 Cash, check, credit cards (Visa, Mastercard, Discover, American Express), and health savings or flex spending account cards are all accepted forms of payment at Arbor Cove Therapy, LLC.
 Payment in full for services rendered is due at the time of each appointment.
 For clients' convenience, Arbor Cove Therapy, LLC can provide clients with documentation (commonly referred to as a superbill) to submit to their insurance company to request partial reimbursement for out-of-network services.
 Clients need to confirm out-of-network benefits with their insurance company beforehand, as Arbor Cove Therapy, LLC cannot guarantee benefits.

 We are out-of-network with all other insurance plans, but can provide monthly superbills to clients who wish to submit their own claims to insurance for any out-of-network benefits available under their plan.
 Clients are encouraged to check with their insurance company regarding their plan beforehand, as Arbor Cove Therapy, LLC cannot guarantee benefits.

 Do you offer custody evaluations or testimony in divorce cases?